lmaccherone/documentdb-utils/README.md

 ## Contributing to documentDBUtils ##

-### Triggers, UDFs, and Documents ###
+### Triggers, UDFs, Queries, and Attachments ###

-As of 2015-05-03, documentDBUtils only supports stored procedures.
-I personally don't use triggers or UDFs... yet, but we should probably add that.
-It should be easier because I don't think we'll have the same throttling and resource limit issues with just creating, deleted, and upserting them.
-Perhaps even more useful (and a little more work) is to support document operations, particularly bulk updates and multi-page queries which should require retry logic.
+As of 2015-05-03, documentDBUtils only supports stored procedures and single-document operations.
+If you need them, add them and submit a pull request.

 ### Delete Databases or Collections ###